Step 2: Choose a Toolkit or Article.

 This article tells you about ways members of the military and their families may be able to gain U.S. Citizenship.
 This article was written by the United States Citizenship and Immigration Service.

-This article tells you how to replace various important documents, including: birth certificates, death certificates, marriage licenses, divorce decrees, vehicle titles, manufactured home statements of ownership and location, driver's licenses, passports, green cards, social security cards, Texas benefits (Medicaid)...
+This article tells you how to replace important documents, including: birth certificates, death certificates, marriage licenses, divorce decrees, vehicle titles, manufactured home statements of ownership and location, driver's licenses, passports, green cards, social security cards, Texas benefits (Medicaid) cards,...

 This article tells you about specific protections available to active duty service members in areas of consumer, housing, tax law and more.
 This article was written by Texas RioGrande Legal Aid.